FLAME University

 BIO

-Prof. Smita Chaudhry is a faculty in the Department of Human Resources.
+Prof. Smita Chaudhry is a faculty and Head of the Department of Human Resources.
 She teaches in undergraduate and postgraduate business management programs.
-She takes courses in the areas of Leadership, Change Management, Team Building, HR Analytics, People Management, and Organizational Development.
+She takes courses in the areas of Organizational Behavior, Leadership, Change Management, Team Building, Negotiation Skills and Conflict Management, People Management, Personal Growth and Organizational Theory.
 Smita is a doctorate in Organizational Behavior from the Indian Institute of Management Calcutta.
 Her thesis explores the cognitive, emotional, and behavioral response to partner opportunism in client-vendor relationships.
 She has published papers in a variety of research journals and presented them in international conferences.
 She is also certified in Hogan Leadership and Personality Assessment.

 Prior to pursuing a Ph.D., Smita was engaged in process and information technology consulting for over ten years in one of the Big Four consulting firms.
 Her experience spans diverse sectors like education, utilities, engineering, manufacturing, consumer durables, FMCG, real estate, and finance.
 Smita is a postgraduate in management from the Indian Institute of Management Bangalore.